neptuneresearch/monerod-archive/README.md

     (1) Block: new incoming block from the Monero network (2) Is alt block?: whether this block is bound toward the mainchain handler or altchain handler

-As of Monero 0.12.3.0 and monerod-archive v6, the Block Handler is:
+Since Monero 0.12.3.0 and monerod-archive v6, the Block Handler is:

     // File: cryptonote_core/blockchain.cpp
     bool Blockchain::add_new_block(const block& bl_, block_verification_context& bvc)